hharryyf/codeforcepractice/README.md

 Then with each update the problem is changed to a range query and point update problem which can also be done with range trees. https://vjudge.net/problem/CodeForces-903G

+322. Power Tree (diff=2600, range tree and observation) After drawing many examples on paper, I successfully reduced the problem to on changing tree.
+Then it can be solved by using range tree and lazy propagation. https://vjudge.net/problem/CodeForces-607D